w3f/polkadot-deployer/README.md

 * You need to run this tool on Linux machine. (macOS may fail.)

-* GCP service account and credentials in the form of an environment variable `GOOGLE_CLOUD_KEYFILE_JSON` with the path of the json credentials file for your service account (see [here](https://cloud.google.com/iam/docs/service-accounts) for details and make sure the service account has sufficient privileges for GKE).
+* GCP service account and credentials in the form of the environment variables `GOOGLE_CLOUD_KEYFILE_JSON` and `GOOGLE_APPLICATION_CREDENTIALS` both with the path of the json credentials file for your service account (see [here](https://cloud.google.com/iam/docs/service-accounts) for details and make sure the service account has sufficient privileges for GKE).

 * Cloudflare credentials as two environment variables `CLOUDFLARE_EMAIL` and